mohamedmagdy233/mohamedmagdy233/README.md

 ## 🚀 Professional Summary

-Backend Engineer with **2.5+ years of experience** specializing in the **PHP/Laravel** ecosystem.
-I have a proven track record of building scalable, production-grade systems and high-performance APIs.
-As a **CTO and former Backend Team Lead**, I bridge the gap between technical excellence and business-driven solutions, having successfully delivered **25+ production apps** used by thousands of users.
+Backend Engineer with **2.5+ years of experience**.
+I am a **Co-Founder & CTO at Octopus Team**, specialized in building scalable systems and high-performance APIs using **PHP and Laravel**.
+I focus on clean architecture and seamless third-party integrations (Firebase, Stripe, Paymob).

 ---